-WSP B reports 'no' and comments 'none identified'.
+WSP B reports 'no' and comments 'process to identify contingency underway and expected to be completed by June 2025.'

 WSP C's supply occasionally drops below 6 months prior to the wet season and this has already prompted the Council to commence construction of a 50kL/day pipeline to a nearby town with a more secure supply source.